v0lta/PyTorch-Wavelet-Toolbox/README.rst

 Citation
 """"""""

-If you use this work in a scientific context please cite:
+If you use this work in a scientific context, please cite the following:

 .. code-block::